-When an email message comes back to the sender or unable to get delivered to a particular email address from the recipient’s mail server.
+When an email message comes back to the sender or is unable to get delivered to a particular email address from the recipient’s mail server.
 It is called a Bounce Email.

-When I first heard about email marketing, I was blown away by how many terms I required to learn.
+When I first heard about email marketing, I was blown away by how many terms I was required to learn.
 I continued drawing blanks on what terms actually indicated, for the first few months I was learning about email marketing.

 The terms that gave me the most difficulty?
 Hard and soft bounces.

 Certainly, I knew that these were email deliverability terms.
 One was bad, and one was not eternally bad.
 And somehow I always got them jumbled up with each other (even today, I have to do multiple checks to make sure I’m on-point).

 And I doubt I’m not alone.
 Since hard and soft bounce rates are two of the most important email marketing metrics you should be tracking, here’s a quick overview of these two email marketing terms.

 Hard Bounces vs. Soft Bounces: What’s the Difference?